AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-7.md

 console.log('Sarkar kul aadmi the ...?', kitneAadmiThe(num1, num2));
 ```

-Let's understand what's happening here.
-In this code, both asynchronous and synchronous operations are present, which means both "Jai" (the V8 engine) and "Veeru" (libUV) will come into play.
-Here's how:
+Let’s understand what's happening here.
+In this code, both asynchronous and synchronous operations are present.
+Here’s how the ordering plays out and why:

 1. The first two lines import the `https` and `fs` modules of Node.js.
 Got it?
 2. Then, there's a console log: "Kitne aadmi the?".
 This is a synchronous operation, so Jai (the V8 engine) will handle it.
 It will print immediately.